 There are a number of e-Commerce builders you can select from, to set up your online business In choosing the most suitable ecommerce builder, consider:

 Every business owner hopes their business scales in the future.
 You may not need certain features when you first start out, but you will need them to keep up with higher demands as your business grows.
 Choose a platform that can scale to your business size.

 - Mobile friendliness

-67% of Indonesian make purchases on their smartphones.
+54% of traffic in 2020 is mobile.
 This means it’s important to look for platforms that allow customers to easily access your website through a mobile device.

 - Pricing and Payments

 Different platforms offer different pricing models.
 Explore each platform’s monthly fees as well as processing fees.
 Don’t sacrifice the things you’ll definitely need for a cheaper price.

 Popular Ecommerce builder options include Shopify, Sirclo, WooCommerce and Wix.
 Here’s how these platform compares: